syntheticfox/Subgenre_Analyzer/README.md

 This is the command line version of the project.
 To see the project with a GUI created using Qt, view the [GUI](https://github.com/ChrisTheEngineer/Subgenre_Analyzer/tree/GUI) branch.

+libZPlay library - used for FFT audio analysis

 #Project Description
 Project originally created using  Visual Studio 2015 RC on Windows 8.1